The Science of Herbs & Spices

 Some herbs and spices can be packed in oil to extract their flavors, but this is too risky to do at home.
 The process easily produces Clostridium botulinum which can kill you of botulism.

 Marinades.
-In most cases dried herbs and spices are best in marinades because thy are more potent and dissolve more easily.
+In most cases dried herbs and spices are better in marinades than fresh because thy are more potent and dissolve more easily.

 Beware of "sprigs".
 Some recipes call for a sprig or rosemary or another herb.
 In general these are dangerous recipes unless they specify low long the sprig is or how much it should weigh.
 Rosemary, for example, can grow long sprigs, and the leaves can range from 1/4" to more than 1".
 Depending on the size of the sprig you choose, you could be adding perhaps three times as much flavoring as necessary.